Application Timeline for 2019-2020 Academic Year (Final Dates TBA)

 - Do not upload a document that is password-protected or that contains macros.

-Official (Paper) Transcripts – submitted upon offer made from the Graduate Department of Art to join the MA or PhD program
+Official paper transcripts must be submitted upon offer made from the Graduate Department of Art to join the MA or PhD program

 If you are given a letter of offer all newly admitted students will be registered in the graduate program at the University of Toronto.
 The applicant may be admitted to a graduate program on the basis of the scanned transcript, but presentation and verification of the official hard copy paper transcript will be a condition that must be met in order to retain registration status.